 It’s the same with all my millionaire friends.
 They all have their own investment preferences and practices.
 But like Phil, none of them spends more than a small portion of his working time on investing.

-As for me, I paid almost no attention to investing until I started writing The Palm Beach Letter.
+As for me, I paid almost no attention to investing until I started writing about it.
 And yet, I managed to go from broke to having a net worth in excess of $50 million – all without knowing the first thing about stocks or options or other sophisticated stock market strategies.

 But I don’t intend to spend 40 hours a week studying the market.
 What I will do is spend an hour a week following Tom Dyson and Paul Mampilly’s advice.
 The rest of my wealth-building time will be devoted to increasing my income.
 And I have lots of ways to do that.

 If you want to get wealthy in fewer than 30 years, you should do the same.
 Devote a couple of hours a week to managing your investments and spend the rest of your working time on the other four wealth-building strategies listed above.

 I hope this message doesn’t disappoint you.
 It’s nice to imagine that you can get rich in 10 years or less by picking great stocks.
 But it’s also a delusion.
 You may be thinking, “I don’t need to be told to limit my spending or manage my debt.
 I already know how to do that.”
 My response to that is: Do you?